don-harrison/travel_planner/README.md

 - Expand and polish the KivyMD-based GUI; add touch interaction and completed MapView integration.
 - Integrate real-time flight and lodging APIs like Amadeus or Booking.com.
 - Enable itinerary saving, sharing, and export options (PDF, email, calendar).
+- Optimize API requests using multithreading.
+- Experiment with local LLM alternatives to Gemini for offline usage.

 ---
 ## 🧰 Setup Instructions

 1. Clone the repo